ietf-wg-httpapi/ratelimit-headers/draft-ietf-httpapi-ratelimit-headers.md

 A client MUST process the received `RateLimit` fields.

+A client SHOULD use a Structured Fields parser, but MAY reuse an existing parser, for example to migrate from legacy fields supporting only integer values.
+In doing so, they SHOULD:

+- only process the first list item, that is always an integer;
+- ignore any further item;
+- ignore any parameter.

 A client MUST validate the values received in the `RateLimit` fields before using them and check if there are significant discrepancies with the expected ones.